Fair Trade USA works to empower family farmers and agricultural workers around the world.

 Our Fair Trade Growers

 Rico Farms in Hermosillo, Mexico was certified by Fair Trade USA in November of 2013.
 Since then, over $300,000 has been returned to their worker committee.
 With these funds, they have completed multiple recreation areas that include a turf soccer field, multipurpose sport court (basketball, volleyball, and soccer) and an outdoor gym space.
 They have also installed air conditioning in all the worker housing and created a multifunctional shade structure that houses a stage for classes, movies and plays, as well as foosball tables.
-Learn Learn more at bridgesproduce.com/hermosillo and ricofarms.com.
+Learn more at bridgesproduce.com/hermosillo and ricofarms.com.

 The Floriza family (Floriza en Los Parajes) in Culiacán, Mexico have always seen their farm as a way to revitalize their community and farmland.
 Therefore, when the opportunity to become Fair Trade USA certified presented itself, they moved forward full force and were certified in October of 2017.
 They are hoping that working together to administer funds for the general good will lead to a positive impact on the workers political engagement, social relationships, and personal economies.
-Learn more at bridges produce.com/culiacan.
+Learn more at bridges produce.com/sinaloa.